kevin-crook-ucb/ucb_w205_crook_supplement/2018_Fall/synch_session_commands/assignment_08_notes.md

 #### json files

 When using json files, the ease of use depends on the structure.
-There are three main options:
+There are some common options:

-* json is flat - just as easy as csv to impose schema on read and use spark SQL to query the data frame.
+* json is flat - Just as easy as csv to impose schema on read and use spark SQL to query the data frame.

-* json is nested, but no multi-value (no nested lists) - we can impose schema and use our "dot notation" such as xxx.yyy.zzz when yyy is nested below xxx and zzz is nested below yyy
+* json is nested, but no multi-value (no nested list or nested dictionary) - We can impose schema and use our "dot notation" such as xxx.yyy.zzz when yyy is nested below xxx and zzz is nested below yyy

+* json is nested and multi-valued in the form of a dictionary - We need to write a custom lambda transform to extract the json dictionary string, convert it into a python dictionary, extract the data we need, create another data frame, register it as a temp table, and join it to data frames of the outer nesting layers.

-* json is nested and multi-value (nested lists) - We can pull out single values from the list using our dot notations and/or the [] operator,  or we can pull out all values from the list by writing a custom labmda transform, creating a another data frame, registering it as a temp table, and joining it to data frames of outer nesting layers.
+* json is nested and multi-valued in the form of a list - We can pull out single values from the list using our dot notations and/or the [] operator.
+We can pull out all values from the list by writing a custom labmda transform, creating a another data frame, registering it as a temp table, and joining it to data frames of outer nesting layers.

+* json is nested in a complex multi-valued way - a list nests a dictionary that nests a list, etc. in various combinations.

 #### Review the structure of the assessments json file using a separate Jupyter Notebook

+The assessments json file is nested in a complex multi-valued way.
+It has nested dictionaries that nest lists that nest dictionaries that nest lists that nest dictionaries.

 The following Jupter Notebook will allow you to review the structure of the assessments json file and see how the nesting with multi-valued looks: